 Botanical Illustration in Watercolor I

 Become part of the watercolor botanical tradition.
-Combine drawing skills and your knowledge of color mixing as you discover the delight of putting brush to paper and learn the specific techniques of transparent watercolor.
+Combine drawing skills and your knowledge of color mixing as you discover the delight of putting brush to paper to learn the specific techniques of transparent watercolor.
 Instruction, demonstration and practical exercises will guide you through a variety of watercolor techniques: flat and graded washes, highlights and dry brush detail.
 Learn to build washes for depth of tone and shading, and how to create soft and hard edges.
 With these foundational skills you’ll be ready to create a finished plate in Watercolor II.

-Fee $185 member, $223 non-member.
 Prerequisites: Pencil I and Color Mixing for Artists

 Instructor: Constance Sayas